 In most cases that doesn’t work… at all!
 Still they pour love, long hours, and often lots of money into their business.
 They go to lunch with biz friends, attend networking events, and even ask their friends and family for referrals.

 Then, months later they’re ready to call it quits.
-Wondering why all their hard work, career experience, and business contacts didn’t result in any clients or money.
+Wondering why all their hard work didn’t result in any clients or money.
 Sadly they try over and over without ever reaching their business goals.
-Often giving up and either going back to a day job.
+Often giving up and going back to a day job.

 The Missing Piece

-By the time a new entrepreneur (and sometimes experienced) meets with me, they’re convinced they’ve tried everything.
+By the time a new entrepreneur (even experienced one) meets with me, they’re convinced they’ve tried everything.
 They just know they did everything right.
 Met with the right influencers, wrote the right articles, recorded the right videos and podcasts, and overall took the right actions.

 Then I ask them this one question and it stops them in their tracks…